Interpolating Refinable Functions and $n_s$-step Interpolatory Subdivision Schemes: Introduction and Main Results

-For a convergent subdivision scheme with mask $a\in \lp{0}$, the limit function $\eta_{\td}$ with the initial input sequence $v=\td$ is called its \emph{basis function}, which must be the $\dm$-refinable function $\phi$ with the mask $a$ (e.g., see \cref{sec:proof} for details).
+For a convergent subdivision scheme with mask $a\in \lp{0}$, the limit function $\eta_{v}$ in \cref{def:sd} with the initial input sequence $v=\td$ is called its \emph{basis function}, which must be the $\dm$-refinable function $\phi$ with the mask $a$ (e.g., see \cref{sec:proof} for details).
 For every $v\in \lp{}$, noting that $v=\sum_{k\in \Z} v(k) \td(\cdot-k)$ and the $\dm$-subdivision scheme is linear, we have $\eta_v=\sum_{k\in \Z} v(k) \phi(\cdot-k)$.
+Now it is evident that $\phi$ is $s_a$-interpolating (i.e., $\phi(s_a+k)=\td(k)$ for all $k\in \Z$) if and only if \eqref{inftystep} holds, i.e., its convergent subdivision scheme must be $\infty$-step interpolatory with the center $s_a$.
 Therefore, to study the convergence of a subdivision scheme, it is critical to investigate its $\dm$-refinable function $\phi$ with a mask $a\in \lp{0}$.
-If $\phi$ is a standard interpolating function satisfying $\phi(k)=\td(k)$ for $k\in \Z$ (i.e., $\phi$ is $0$-interpolating), then $\eta_v(k)=v(k)$ for all $k\in \Z$ and $v\in \lp{}$.
-Such a subdivision scheme is called \emph{an interpolatory $\dm$-subdivision scheme}.
+If $\phi$ is a standard interpolating function, i.e., $\phi$ is $0$-interpolating, then $\eta_v(k)=v(k)$ for all $k\in \Z$ and $v\in \lp{}$.
+Such a subdivision scheme is called \emph{a standard interpolatory $\dm$-subdivision scheme}, whose mask $a$ must be $\dm$-interpolatory satisfying the condition $a(\dm k)=\dm^{-1}\td(k)$ for all $k\in \Z$.
 Standard interpolatory subdivision schemes have been extensively studied and constructed in the literature, for example, see \cite{cdm91,cr13,dd89,dvms00,dl02,dl87,hanbook,hj99} and references therein.